 Yvonne DuBourdieu – Visual Artist As a contemporary expressionist painter working mostly in oil, Yvonne is interested in the expressive language of colour and line.
-Many of her paintings are landscapes, somewhat abstract, with a number of them harking back to memories of her Scottish roots.
+Many of her paintings are landscape based with a number of them harking back to memories of her Scottish roots.
 She draws inspiration for her figurative work from memory, photographs and her imagination.
 Often using elements of the representational as well as the abstract with the intent of retaining some truth or essence of the subject.
-She is always exploring a sense of place or belonging - often resulting in illusory spaces and imagined domestic realms.
+She is always exploring a sense of place or belonging - often resulting in illusory spaces and imagined realms.

 Yvonne was born in Stirlingshire, Scotland and moved to Edmonton in her early 30s.
-A documentary filmmaker for most of her life she now splits her time behind the camera and in the studio focused on her visual art practice.
+A documentary filmmaker for most of her life she now splits her time behind the camera and in the studio.
 Her films have aired nationally on television and screened at film festivals across North America.
 Many of her films have art, artists and disability art as a central subject.
-Her portrait photography and visual artwork have shown at the Stollery Gallery, UofA Extension Gallery and Harcourt House Gallery.
-Yvonne studied photography at the Glasgow College of Building and Printing and recently graduated from the Fine Art Certificate program at the University of Alberta with distinction, she is an active member of Harcourt House Artist Run Centre where she has a studio.
+Her visual artwork shows regularly in Edmonton and Calgary.
+Yvonne studied photography at the Glasgow College of Building and Printing and recently graduated from the Fine Art Certificate program at the University of Alberta with distinction, she is an active member of Harcourt House Artist Run Centre where she maintains a studio.